Get monthly notifications

 1. New styles arriving every season

 In apparel retail, a new season means new styles that usually don’t have connections to previous products.
 This means there is no long sales history to use as support.
 Here, AI can help merchants with these obstacles by using techniques like computer vision, text mining, and machine learning, which can identify groups of styles likely to respond in a similar way to changes in price and promotions.
-You have to be able to not only evaluate the average, but you also need to evaluate what price point makes your customer click and convert.
+You have to be able to not only evaluate the average but also need to evaluate what price point makes your customer click and convert.

-2. Never ending promotions
+2. Never-ending promotions

 Promotions are so commonly used these days that it’s become quite hard to determine a fair sales baseline.
 Offers like '20 percent off your whole purchase' is extremely common, and it’s therefore important for merchants to understand what ROI these offers bring.
-One successful way to isolate the impact of every promotion is to integrate new procedures to elasticity modeling.
+One successful way to isolate the impact of every promotion is to integrate new procedures into elasticity modeling.
 These aim to look for factors that might lower or grow sales results.
 A great way for merchants to make an estimate of the impact of their promotional plan is to leverage data from Google Ads to test and set optimal price points during campaigns.

 3. Making inventory-purchasing decisions and early investments

 If retailers apply analytical approaches, they can make better decisions when it comes to pre-season buying and pricing.
 They used to rely on intuition and trends but can now use these analytical approaches to get a clear picture of things like price changes and inventory levels.
-When you use this together with the smart approach of mapping new styles with last years comparable styles, it can help you set the best initial ticket prices and inventory levels.
+When you use this together with the smart approach of mapping new styles with last year's comparable styles, it can help you set the best initial ticket prices and inventory levels.
 Combining these 3 aspects will help you gather great inputs for your pricing strategy.

-- Brand
+• Brand

-- Category
+• Category

-- Product findings
+• Product findings

 4. Consumers expecting lower prices